This is Jean’s story of running her business around children with additional needs.

 With my own savings

-How do you manage working around your children?
+How do you manage Running a business around children with additional needs?

 I needed to work around the children and hospital appointments etc so I planned events in the evening, but nine times out of ten the girls would come with me, I networked etc when they were at school and work.